How Many Miles Does the Average Person Drive a Year? 2026

 Jump to insight

 Drivers cite running errands as the primary reason for getting in the car, accounting for 30.3% of their car trips.
-Commuting to work accounts for 21.6% of individual car trips.
+Commuting to work accounting for 21.6% of individual car trips.

 Jump to insight

 The average driver in Wyoming drives more than in any other state, at 21,588 miles per year.
-Drivers in Washington, D.C. annually drive the least, at 6,695 miles.
+Drivers in Washington, D.C., drive the least annually, at 6,695 miles.

 Jump to insight

-The number of licensed drivers over the age of 70 exceeded 34 million in 2022.
-This represents nearly 2.5 times the number of older U.S. drivers who were licensed in 1994.
+The number of licensed drivers over the age of 70 exceeded 34 million in 2022, 2.5 times the number of older U.S. drivers in 1994.

 Jump to insight